GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-1.md

   need to use compile scope, and can instead use compile-only, since it doesn't need to appear on the classpath of consumers.
-  - All libraries used only for testing should have test scope (e.g. junit, mockito, and truth).
+  - All libraries used only for testing should have test scope (for example junit, mockito, and truth).
 - Scrutinize all dependency additions.
 Check the result of `mvn dependency:tree` (after running `mvn install -DskipTests` to build the library) to see which transitive dependencies are added by just adding a single dependency to your own library, and if you require all of the transitive dependencies.
-- Avoid cyclic dependencies
-  - E.g., gRPC depends on OpenCensus which depends on gRPC.
-  - Maven can detect this.